ElsevierSoftwareX/SOFTX-D-21-00231/README.md

 A code ocean capsule can be found at:

 A docker image can be found at:

+## Acknowledgments

+We would like to acknowledge the collegue dr. Jernej Vičič from the University of Primorska Faculty of Mathematics, Natural Sciences and Information Technologies, and prof. dr. Mihael Mrissa from Innorenew CoE for the theoretical fundations, which are the basis for this implementation.

 ## Technologies
 The project is created with: